Here’s an inspirational email from someone taking memory improvement seriously:

 The material being referred to is in Volume 1 of the Magnetic Memory newsletter.
 It’s in the chapter called “What if I wanted to memorize a chapter in a textbook so I could ace a test on that subject?”

-It’s one of the favorite questions I’ve answered because it allowed me to reveal the inside secrets of how I went from a high-school dropout to a professor with a distinguished government-funded research grant.
-(Don’t worry, I don’t tell the story: just the techniques I used).
+I love this topic.
+It allows me to reveal the inside secrets of how I went from a high-school dropout to a professor who earned a distinguished government-funded research grant.
+I didn’t know then I would eventually become a memory expert, but that’s how life goes sometimes.

 If you’re truly interested in developing your memorization knowledge and skills, this is a key strategy that will keep you moving forward.

-And if you want a very unique approach to reading, be sure to check out the chapter on advanced reading and memorization skills chapter in Volume 1.
-There’s a lot more in there too, including:
+And if you want more to read, be sure to check out the chapter on advanced reading and memorization skills chapter in Volume 1.
+There’s a lot more you can benefit from in this collection of my newsletters, including:

 * How to use dice to improve your memory.